Handling Sadness and Yearning After a Major Loss

 Sadness and yearning for a loved one, an object, or a way of life you have lost are the most common and expected feelings that occur after any loss.

-- Looking at photos, watching videos, or exchanging stories with other people about your loss.
+- Look at photos, watch videos, or exchange stories with other people about your loss.

-- Taking part in activities that acknowledge and mark a major loss, such as funeral or memorial services after a death.
+Take part in activities that acknowledge and mark a major loss, such as funeral or memorial services after a death.
 These may also include activities such as a going-away party for a friend or a meeting to rebuild a community after it has been devastated by a flood.

-Being active and taking part in daily activities keeps you focused in the present.
+Being active and taking part in daily activities might help you focus in the present.

-- Ask people around you to allow you some time to adjust to your new life situation.
+Ask people around you to allow you some time to adjust to your new life situation.

-- Keep yourself from becoming preoccupied with thoughts about an insensitive comment.
+Keep yourself from becoming preoccupied with thoughts about an insensitive comment.